gomorpheus/morpheus-msdns-plugin/README.md

 Once the plugin is loaded in the environment.
 Microsoft DNS becomes available in `Infrastructure -> Network -> Integrations`.

+## New with v3.0

+All Morpheus DNS related Powershell functions are contained in a Powershell script file which is downloaded to the RPC SERVER and staored in the LocalAppData profile for the service account user.
+The file contents are md5 checked to ensure the file is not tampered with.
+The module is refreshed from the plugin if the md5 sum does not match.
+The module contains custom function designed to interface with the Plugin via json objects

+### Local, WinRm and WMI support
+The Powershell Module contains a function (Test-MorpheusServicePath) which when passed the DNS Server as -Computer parameter determines how and if Morpheus can access DNS Services.

+Please see the Morpheus Discussion boards (https://discuss.morpheusdata.com) for details.

+### Performance improvements

+- Having the Powershell modules installed on the RPC server offers some performance benefits.
+As scripts are no longer transferred on each RPC call.
+- Parsing DNS resource record properties into json is now much faster.

 ## New with v2.2.0

 - Configure the Dns Integration via the MICROSOFT DNS INTEGRATION dialog.
 To Add a new integration use Administration -> Integrations  and click + NEW INTEGRATION then select Microsoft DNS from the list.